App Submission FAQ

 - To provide a localized description of your app, sign in to the Developer Console and select Apps & Services on the top navigation bar.
 Select an app, and then go to the App Details screen.
 In the Description section, click Add/Remove localization.
 To see a list of supported languages, see Localization options supported by the Appstore.

 Promoting your app

 - Q: How do I market my app or game at Amazon?

 - Listing your app at Amazon exposes it to tens of millions of Amazon customers who can spread the word about your brands and products.
 Amazon’s automated and targeted marketing provides a unique and personalized experience for every Amazon customer.
 Algorithms use historical customer behavior to recommend products to each customer.
 Optimizing the marketing content that you provide to Amazon with your app submission will maximize your exposure.
-Learn more about optimizing the marketing content for your app, including writing effective app descriptions, incorporating video and screen shots, and submitting promotional images for the Billboards feature on our developer blog.

 - Q: How do I ask for featured marketing placement?

 - Submit your app to the Appstore marketing team.
 The Appstore highlights apps through the storefronts on mobile devices, Fire tablets, and Amazon.com, and through marketing vehicles such as email, Facebook, and Twitter.
 Examples of featured placements include "Highly Rated Apps and Games" and "Featured New Releases."
 Your app will be considered for these placements.
 Your app may also be considered for seasonal placements, such as summer travel, back to school, or holiday apps.

 - Q: How do I link to/from my app for marketing purposes?